nathan-carrizales/my_store/README.md

 This repository aims at the folowing:
 1) building a database in MySQL using a CSV of publicly available sale data found at Kaggle.
 2) gaining analytic insight into the data using SQL queries.
-3) writing a report in Tableau that visualizes KPI's.
+3) writing a report in Tableau that visualizes some KPI's.

 Additionally, Python is used to aid data cleaning and insert data into the database.